Stoicalboar7852/Scoreboard/README.md

 The intended use case is for there to be 1 server that is always on and then through either the use of other computers or some other means, display the scoreboard webpage on a tv or other big screen.
 You can use whatever device to update the scores on, but iPads do work well for this.

+*PLEASE NOTE*
+This project is unfinished, so many things aren't implemented yet or don't work yet.

 Dependencies:
 Requires node js to be installed https://nodejs.org/en/download/prebuilt-installer